jreisinger/docs/data/notes/varia/graylog.md

 ## [Extractor](https://docs.graylog.org/en/latest/pages/extractors.html)

 * allows to instruct Graylog how to extract data from any text in a received message
-* work only on text fields (not numeric fields or anything else)
+* works only on text fields (not numeric fields or anything else)

 ## Stream